-Based on State identified measures and metrics, districts receive a rating on each Performance Indicator that evaluates if they exceeded, met, approached or did not meet the state's expectations.
+Based on State identified measures and metrics, districts receive a rating on each Performance Indicator that evaluates if they exceeded, met, approached, or did not meet the state's expectations.
 These Performance Indicators are then combined for an overall evaluation of a district's performance.
 Additionally, districts are accountable for meeting minimum participation rates in the state assessments.
 If a district does not make the 95% participation rate requirement in two or more content areas (English language arts, Math, and Science), then the district's plan type will be lowered by one level.
+During 2022, Science participation will not be included in these calculations.
 Parents who chose to excuse their students from state assessments are not factored into participation calculations, per state board ruling.
-See Appendix D for a sample District Performance Framework (DPF).
 For more information about the DPF, see: